North American

 During 1946, the Canadian Car and Foundry company developed

-the Harvard Mk IV trainer to the specifications of the T-6G and
+the Harvard Mk IV trainer and

 Program.
 Designated the T-6G, the Texan saw major improvements